 But no-shows put tremendous pressure on the veterinary practice when the schedule is unpredictable and other clients are being turned away in anticipation of an appointment that never arrives.

-Read on for five tips to minimizing veterinary appointment no-shows.
+Read on for five tips to minimize veterinary appointment no-shows.

 Ensure your appointment booking system has a confirmation process with a link to “add to calendar.”
 This will put the appointment in your client’s iCal or Google Calendar, and they’ll receive a reminder for it.
 Since the reminder will appear on the device your clients use most, which is probably their smartphone, it’s highly likely to get noticed and prompt them to cancel their appointment if they found veterinary care elsewhere.